docker/compose/docs/compose-file.md

 ### driver_opts

-Specify a list of options as key-value pairs to pass to the driver for this volume.
+Specify a dictionary of options as key-value pairs to pass to the driver for this volume.
 Those options are driver-dependent - consult the driver's documentation for more information.
 Optional.